-If injured on the job there are certain steps that should be taken immediately to protect your rights:
+If injured on the job, certain steps should be taken immediately to protect your rights:

-- Always seek Medical Attention First: Even if the injury is seemingly minor, it is important that the injury is documented early so that in the event it worsens over time, the injured worker will not be in a position to have to explain why he or she did not treat when they were first injured.
-The longer you wait to treat, the more difficult it will be to claim the injuries resulted from the subject accident.
+- Always seek Medical Attention First: Even if the injury is seemingly minor, the injury must be documented early so that in the event it worsens over time, the injured worker will not be in a position to have to explain why he or she did not treat when they were first injured.
+The longer you wait to treat, the more difficult it will be to claim the injuries resulting from the subject accident.

 - Report the accident immediately: If you wait too long to report the accident, the responsible party may argue that the accident did not occur on the job.

-- Take photographs or video: Too often, construction sites change and often dangerous conditions are fixed before they are documented.
-In the modern era almost everyone on a site has the ability to use a cell phone to record a dangerous condition; it is important this is done as close to the time of the accident as possible.
+- Take photographs or video: Too often, construction sites change, and dangerous conditions are often fixed before being documented.
+In the modern era, almost everyone on a site has the ability to use a cell phone to record a dangerous condition; it is important this is done as close to the time of the accident as possible.

 - Get the names and contact information of all witnesses: People move to different jobs or work for different companies, it’s a fact of life, but the ability to contact and find witnesses is vital and should not be overlooked.

-- Hire a competent attorney that specializes in construction accident cases: There are many nuances and pitfalls that can mean the difference between success and failure of a member’s lawsuit.
-Although there are some excellent attorneys out there, there are many more that simply advertise for these cases without knowing the details and practice pitfalls under the NYS Labor Laws.
-Such lawyers do their clients, as well as other members and lawyers who practice in this area, a huge disservice by ultimately decreasing the case value for injuries similar to yours.
+- Hire a competent attorney specializing in construction accident cases: Some nuances and pitfalls can mean the difference between the success and failure of a member’s lawsuit.
+Although there are some excellent attorneys out there, many more simply advertise for these cases without knowing the details and practice pitfalls under the NYS Labor Laws.
+Such lawyers do their clients and other members and lawyers who practice in this area a huge disservice by decreasing the case value for injuries similar to yours.

 Hach & Rose, LLP is one of the top construction accident law firms in New York State and has the results and pedigree to back it up.
 Hach & Rose aggressively protects the rights of Union members and has unique experience handling complex construction accident cases for Union members who have been injured.
-Hach & Rose is never afraid to go to trial, the insurance companies know it and it’s that willingness to go to trial that ultimately increases the amounts insurance companies are willing to pay to our clients.
-They are a one-stop-shop that coordinates your workers’ compensation and social security disability benefits as well.
-If a member has been injured in a work related accident contact Hach & Rose, LLP at (212) 779-0057 or visit them on the web at unionlawfirm.com to discuss any legal issues you may have.
+Hach & Rose is never afraid to go to trial, the insurance companies know it, and it’s that willingness to go to trial that ultimately increases the amounts insurance companies are willing to pay to our clients.
+They are a one-stop shop coordinating workers’ compensation and social security disability benefits.
+If a member has been injured in a work-related accident, contact Hach & Rose, LLP at (212) 779-0057 or visit them on the web at unionlawfirm.com to discuss any legal issues you may have.